 - If you are short of time, you can serve them with tomato sauce too.

 - It is also served with fried green chillies tossed in salt and a maharashtrian dry chutney made up of garlic, red chillies and onions.

 - You can make a vada pav too of it.
 Just slice the pav or bun into to.

 - Apply the green chutney on one side.

 - Then apply the sweet chutney on the other side.

 - Sprinkle the maharashtrian dry chutney made up of garlic, red chilli and onions.

-- Keep the batata vada in between the two slices of pav and serve with fried green salted chillies.
+- Keep the vada in between the two slices of pav and serve with fried green salted chilies.
 You can also use burger buns or bread slices.

 - the batter is slightly thick for making these vadas.

 - if the batter is too thick then you can add some water.